Krolang/Anacuei/Pi-Hole.md

-# Installing PiHole
+# Installing Pi-Hole
 ## 1. Configure the Network Interfaces
-Before installing PiHole, you'll need to set a static IP address for the Ethernet Interface.
+Before installing Pi-Hole, you'll need to set a static IP address for the Ethernet Interface.
 To do so, you'll need to  [[Configure Ethernet|edit the network config file]]
 Initially, I faced quite a bit of difficulty setting Pi-Hole up either due to network interfaces not behaving or due to missing repositories.
 However, I ended up getting Pi-Hole working by first following the [[Pi-Hole Setup Guide]], then proceeding with the instructions found in [[Pi-Hole#Configuring PiHole|"Configuring Pi-Hole"]]